Stroke – Acupuncture treatment

 Hemorrhagic stroke

-A hemorrhagic stroke is caused by a blood vessel located in the brain breaking and then leaking blood into the brain itself.
+A blood vessel in the brain that bursts and then leaks blood into the brain is what causes a hemorrhagic stroke.
 This type of stroke accounts for approximately 20% of all strokes and can happen in either of the following two ways:

 • Intracerebral hemorrhage: This is where the blood vessel in the brain bursts and spills blood into the brain tissue, which then damages the cells.
 The brain tissue in the surrounding area is also deprived of oxygen and damaged.

-• Subarachnoid hemorrhage: This is where the bleeding starts in a blood vessel on and very near the brain’s surface and then spills blood into the space between the surface of the brain and the skull itself.
+• Subarachnoid hemorrhage: This is when bleeding starts in a blood vessel on and very near the brain’s surface and spills blood into the space between the brain’s surface and the skull itself.

 causes